 12. Check Your Phone Plan

-Before you start using all of these apps, make sure your cell phone is ready for data usage.
+Before using all these apps, ensure your cell phone is ready for data usage.
 Before leaving on your trip, call your provider and ask them if you are covered for the countries you are traveling to or if they have a temporary plan available to extend your coverage.

-If not (or you just don’t want to pay the fees), either turn your phone off or put it in airplane mode and just use Wi-Fi.
-Some of the apps listed above (such as Google Maps and XE Currency Converter) as available in offline modes.
+If not (or you don’t want to pay the fees), turn your phone off or put it in airplane mode and just use Wi-Fi.
+Some of the apps listed above (such as Google Maps and XE Currency Converter) are available in offline modes.

 The best way to combat jet lag is to get on the local schedule as soon as possible.
 If you take an overnight flight and don’t get much rest, fight the urge to sleep right when you arrive.

 That first day may be tough but try and stay awake until at least 10 p.m. so you can get on local time as soon as possible.

 The U.S. Department of State urges citizens to enroll in the Smart Traveler Enrollment Program (STEP), which helps the embassy alert you in times of trouble.
 STEP is a free service allowing U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.

 15. Compare Trains vs. Planes